nocomplexity/FreeAndOpenMachineLearning/index.rst

 Abstract
 ---------

-This publication is focussed on applying FOSS machine learning solutions for real practical business use cases.
-This means that the core focus in this publication is outlining how to use FOSS open machine learning solutions in a simple way.
+This publication is created to promote and advocate the use of FOSS machine learning for real practical business use cases.
+Machine learning is a fascinating technology.
+Free and Open machine learning should be the norm for business innovation.
+So simple to use for complex problems.
+Freedom to control machine learning technology is not self-evident.
+Free and Open Machine Learning puts you in full control.

 This publication empowers everyone to make a head start using the powerful machine learning technology in a Free, Open and Simple way.

 Machine learning is an exciting and powerful technology.
 The continuous use and growth of machine learning technology opens new opportunities.
 It also enables solving complex problems in a simple way.
 Problems that are impossible to solve by using traditional software technologies.
 This great machine learning technology should available for everyone.
 This means that everyone should be able to learn, play and create great applications using machine learning technology.
 But also reuse existing machine learning solutions, inspect solutions and improve solutions of others.
 Without borders or strings attached.